mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 ## Sia

-**Sia** is the real workhorse here.
-I've written [a few posts](/tags/#sia) about Sia previously, as it's a favorite technology of mine.
+I've written [a few posts](/tags/#sia) about Sia previously, as it's one of my favorite new technologies.
+Sia is a decentralized file storage network.
+Users can connect to Sia and [rent out their unused disk space](/sia-via-docker/) to earn money.
+Prices on this network are very low right now, which is why we're able to

+We use Sia in our solution to provide backend storage for our web application.
+Sia provides a graphical user interface, Sia-UI, but it's very limited in functionality, as Sia's real product is their API, the interface that other applications use to interact with the Sia network.
+In the video demo, I keep Sia-UI running to give more insight into how we're using Sia in this solution, but we don't need Sia-UI to run at all for this solution to work.

+## NextCloud

+If you're familiar with Sia, you might be aware that Sia has their own graphical user interface, called Sia-UI.
+This UI is *extremely* limited in functionality.
+Its main limitation is that it's a desktop application, so you can only access your files from a single computer.
+If you have content like photos, video, or documents, you can't view them within Sia-UI.
+You have to copy them to a separate folder on your computer and view the files there.

+NextCloud is an open-source cloud storage web application.
+It offers a web interface very similar to .
+You can try a free demo [here](https://demo.nextcloud.com/).

+## Docker

+Docker is a technology that allows developers to build applications in "containers."
+In Docker terms, a container is an isolated runtime environment where the running app has access to all the components that it needs to run and very little extra.

 # Pre-requisites

 This guide is aimed at **intermediate users**.
-Sia's integration with NextCloud is still very flaky as of this writing, so if you're not familiar with the concepts of containers or virtual machines or you're not comfortable using the command-line, it will be difficult for you to follow this guide.
+Sia's integration with NextCloud is still very flaky as of this writing, so if you don't have any experience with Docker containers or virtual machines or you're not comfortable using the command-line, it will be difficult for you to follow this guide.

 This guide uses Windows for most examples, but all of the heavy lifting is happening within Docker, so this guide will work on any OS that supports Docker, which includes Windows, OS X, Linux, and even some [network storage devices](/sia-via-docker).

 To complete this guide, you will need:

 * At least 500 Siacoin (SC)
-	 *  You can either [buy them](http://www.buyingsiacoin.com/) or [mine them](/windows-sia-mining/)
+	 *  You can either [buy them](http://www.buyingsiacoin.com/) or [mine them](/windows-sia-mining/).
 * 6 GB of free disk space (preferably on an SSD)
 * [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) (free)

 # Time required
-The steps in this guide will take about **20 minutes** to complete.
+The steps in this guide requires about **20 minutes** of active time.
 However, there are several points in the installation process where you must wait minutes to hours for Sia to complete processing, so the total time required for completing this guide is 3-4 hours.

 # Create files and folders